afourmy/pyNMS/README.md

 ## Network algorithmic visualization

-GIS visualization this can only be done if we have all GPS coordinates: it is not always the case.
+GIS visualization can only be done if we have all GPS coordinates: it is not always the case.
 Another way to visualize a network is use graph drawing algorithms to display the network.
 The video below shows that the network converges within a few milliseconds to a visually pleasing shape (ring, tree, hypercube).